chadgeary/cloudblock/azure/README.md

 - Customized variables (see Variables section).

 # Variables
-Edit the vars file (oci.tfvars) to customize the deployment, especially:
+Edit the vars file (az.tfvars) to customize the deployment, especially:

 ```
 # ph_password